-The Euro: Monetary Unity To Political Disunity?
+The Euro: Monetary Unity to Political Disunity?

-SAN FRANCISCO - A common currency is an excellent monetary arrangement under some circumstances, a poor monetary arrangement under others.
+SAN FRANCISCO – A common currency is an excellent monetary arrangement under some circumstances, a poor monetary arrangement under others.
 Whether it is good or bad depends primarily on the adjustment mechanisms that are available to absorb the economic shocks and dislocations that impinge on the various entities that are considering a common currency.
-Flexible exchange rates are a powerful adjustment mechanism for shocks that affect the entities differently.
+Flexible exchange rates are a powerful adjustment mechanism for managing shocks that affect the entities differently.
 It is worth dispensing with this mechanism to gain the advantage of lower transaction costs and external discipline only if there are adequate alternative adjustment mechanisms.

 The United States is an example of a situation that is favorable to a common currency.
-Though composed of fifty states, its residents overwhelmingly speak the same language, listen to the same television programs, see the same movies, can and do move freely from one part of the country to another; goods and capital move freely from state to state; wages and prices are moderately flexible; and the national government raises in taxes and spends roughly twice as much as state and local governments.
+Though composed of 50 states, its residents overwhelmingly speak the same language, listen to the same television programs, see the same movies, and can and do move freely from one part of the country to another.
+Moreover, goods and capital move freely from state to state; wages and prices are moderately flexible; and the national government raises in taxes and spends roughly twice as much as state and local governments.
 Fiscal policies differ from state to state, but the differences are minor compared to the common national policy.